ILAE classification of seizures and epilepsy

 ●To inform the risk of comorbidities (eg, psychiatric, cognitive) and mortality, including sudden unexpected death in epilepsy

-●To guide choice of optimal antiseizure drug therapy
+●To guide choice of optimal antiseizure drug and surgical therapies

 Over the past several decades, significant advances in neuroimaging, genomic technologies, and molecular biology have improved the understanding of the pathogenesis of seizures and epilepsy.
 In addition, additional epilepsy syndromes have been delineated.
 As a result, existing International League Against Epilepsy (ILAE) classification systems for seizures and epilepsies have become outdated and inadequate [3,4].